aakov/InterpeterPLY/readme.txt

 An interpreter for my custom small programming language which has instructions in Polish as well as a few other quirks.

-## Run

-You can run the interpreter in two ways:
-- Execute the `main.py` file directly
-- Use the provided `run.bat` script

 ## Features

 Current capabilities: